sedc-codecademy/mkwd11-net-06-csharpadv/G3/class04/exercises/ExerciseFromPPT.md

 IStudent: signature of PringGrades()

-Student: Grades, override PrintUser() - to show Name, username and Average grade
+Student: Grades, override PrintUser() - to show Name, Username and average grade

-ITeacher: signature of PrintSubjects
+ITeacher: signature of PrintSubjects()

-Teacher: Subject, override PrintUser() to show Name, username and number of subjects
+Teacher: Subject, override PrintUser() to show Name, Username and number of subjects

 Create an abstract class User and inherits from IUser​